django-oscar/django-oscar/README.rst

 * django-oscar-unicredit_ - Integration with the Unicredit payment gateway
 * django-oscar-payments_ - Pluggable payments for Oscar
 * django-oscar-recurly_ - Integration with the Recurly payment gateway
+* django-oscar-adyen_ - Integration with the Adyen payment gateway
 * oscar-sagepay_ - Payment integration with Sage Pay
 * django-oscar-erp_